 2. After receiving your PIN, complete the FAFSA (Free Application for Federal Student Aid) at www.fafsa.gov.
 This application is free.
 You will also need to complete an FSA (Federal Student Aid) ID, which will be part of the FAFSA application process.
-The FAFSA is the first step in the process of applying for federal and state aid and the grant, workstudy or loan programs.
-The Federal School Code for Central Lakes College (CLC) is 002339 for both campuses.
+The FAFSA is the first step in the process of applying for federal and state aid.
+Central Lakes College (CLC) college code is 002339 for both campuses.
 The FAFSA is available in alternative formats and languages.
 You may find alternative formats online at FAFSA.gov or at the Financial Aid Office.

-- A FAFSA on the web with DOE PIN signatures and an email address can be as fast as 3 days.
+- A FAFSA on the web with DOE PIN signatures, as fast as 3 days.

-* The DOE processor sends a Student Aid Report (SAR) to the student after the processing of the FAFSA.
-The SAR will show the information that you provided on your FAFSA.
-You should review it to make sure the information is correct.
+* A Student Aid Report (SAR) is provided electronically or mailed by the DOE after a FAFSA has been processed.
+You should review the SAR to make sure the information is correct.
 If corrections are needed, we recommend that you contact the Financial Aid Office.

 2. The DOE processor will electronically send your FAFSA information to the college code(s) listed on the FAFSA at the same time a SAR is provided to you.